 How had it come to this?

 And Georges Franju was a serious artist.
-He was already notorious for his short Blood of the Beasts, which combines footage of animal slaughterhouses with shots of children at play—a collage of everyday images, some of them secretive and sickening, but all of them true.
+He was already notorious for his short Blood of the Beasts (1949), which combines footage of animal slaughterhouses with shots of children at play—a collage of everyday images, some of them secretive and sickening but all of them true.
 He was at work on his first feature, a drama about insane asylums, Head Against the Wall (1959), as the Eyes Without a Face project percolated—but Franju’s status depended on more than just his filmmaking experience.
-Along with Henri Langlois, Franju had founded the Cinémathèque Française in 1937, the most enduring and influential institution in French film culture.
+Along with Henri Langlois, Franju had founded the Cinémathèque française in 1937, the most enduring and influential institution in French film culture.
 Franju operated the Cinémathèque as a glorified film club—at heart, he was a fan.
-Whereas some of his contemporaries such as François Truffaut, Jean-Luc Godard, and Claude Chabrol were film critics who picked up cameras to put their theories into practice, Franju was ever apart from the New Wave.
+Whereas some of his contemporaries, such as François Truffaut, Jean-Luc Godard, and Claude Chabrol, were film critics who picked up cameras to put their theories into practice, Franju was ever apart from the New Wave.
 He was just a film buff—steeped in a passion for pulp.

 Most French directors would have been insulted to be offered this job, but Franju, having grown up on the films of silent-era fantasists George Méliès and Louis Feuillade, relished the chance to make his own contribution to the genre of the fantastique.
 Since that genre now included Peter Cushing’s Dr. Frankenstein casually wiping a blood-stained palm on his jacket, Eyes Without a Face would have to include blood.
 Just not, Borkon cautioned, too much blood—don’t want to worry the French censors.
 Oh, and by the way, Borkon added, don’t show animals being tortured—that upsets the British.
 Also, no mad scientists, since the Germans are touchy about the whole Nazi doctor thing.

 The key was in finding the right tone.
 Feuillade’s genius was in his affectless, matter-of-fact depictions of the wildest, pulpiest lunacy.
 Franju inverted the equation, while still juxtaposing the fantastique with the mundane, the impossible with the everyday.
-Franju was on record that “I’m led to give documentary realism the appearance of fiction.”
-Or, put another way: “Kafka becomes terrifying from the moment it is documentary.
-In documentary I work the other way round.”
+Franju was on record as being “led to give documentary realism the appearance of fiction.”
+Or, to put it another way: “Kafka becomes terrifying from the moment it is documentary.
+In documentary, I work the other way round.”
 Any way you slice it, Franju was fixated on the seam between actuality and fantasy.

-This long overdue DVD restores Franju’s unexpurgated cut.
+This long-overdue release restores Franju’s unexpurgated cut.
 Decades of horror films that have followed in its footsteps have necessarily blunted the force of its shock scenes, but nothing can conceal the power of its ugly poetry.
-Georges Franju deftly balances fantasy and realism, clinical detachment and operatic emotion, beauty, and pain, all presided over by Edith Scob’s haunting, haunted eyes.
+Franju deftly balances fantasy and realism, clinical detachment and operatic emotion, beauty and pain, all presided over by Edith Scob’s haunting, haunted eyes.